Dan O'Rourke (ice hockey): Career

 Prior to officiating professional hockey, O'Rourke played in the ECHL with the Louisiana IceGators and Erie Panthers as a forward, and spent one season with the Tulsa Oilers of the Central Hockey League.
 He was called up to the International Hockey League for two games during the 1996–97 season.
 He also played in Roller Hockey International's 1994 season.

 O'Rourke began his officiating career during the 1997–98 ECHL season, being hired as a linesman after attending the Ontario Hockey Association Officials Camp.
 He worked the 1999 Kelly Cup Finals, and accepted an NHL minor league contract that summer.
 He split the following season between the NHL and the American Hockey League.
 After officiating the 2000 Calder Cup Finals, he was promoted to full-time linesman for the 2000–01 NHL season.

 At the time O'Rourke had worked his first full season as a linesman, the NHL was transitioning to the four man officiating system.
 This led to a shortage of qualified referees as the previous system only required one referee.
 Because of this, he decided to return to the AHL and work back up to a full-time NHL contract as a referee.
 He spent four more seasons splitting games between the two leagues, and officiated the 2003, 2004 and 2005 Calder Cup Finals before being promoted to full-time referee for the 2005–06 NHL season.

 His first NHL game was on October 2, 1999, between the New Jersey Devils and the Atlanta Thrashers at Philips Arena.
 He worked as a linesman along with Jean Morin, and referee Terry Gregson.
 O'Rourke's first playoff appearance was game one of the 2007 Eastern Conference quarterfinals between the Ottawa Senators and the Pittsburgh Penguins.

-He was selected to officiate in the 2011 Stanley Cup Finals alongside Stephen Walkom, Dan O'Halloran and Kelly Sutherland.
-He went on to work the 2012, 2016, 2020, 2021, 2023 and 2024 Stanley Cup Finals.
+He was selected to officiate in the 2011 Stanley Cup Final alongside Stephen Walkom, Dan O'Halloran and Kelly Sutherland.
+He went on to work the 2012, 2016, 2020, 2021, 2023 and 2024 Stanley Cup Final.
 O'Rourke also participated in the 2014 Stadium Series, the 2016 NHL All-Star Game, the 2017 Centennial Classic, and the 2022 Stadium Series.
 In 2016, he officiated the first World Cup of Hockey since 2004.

 O'Rourke refereed his 1,000th NHL game on December 27, 2017, between the Vegas Golden Knights and the Anaheim Ducks at the Honda Center.
 He was joined by Chris Lee, Greg Devorski, and Brian Mach.
 Mach worked ECHL games that O'Rourke played in, and officiated with him at the beginning of his NHL career.
 O'Rourke also worked Mach’s 100th NHL game.